j-clawson/bdsy-pbh-peru/README.md

 ## Acknowledgments

-As the authors of this project, we would like to thank [Stephanie Perniciaro](https://www.linkedin.com/in/stephanie-perniciaro-72789548/) and Shelby Golden ([@sgolde13](https://github.com/sgolde13)) at the Yale School of Public Health for their mentorship and expertise throughout the research process.
+As the authors of this project, we would like to thank [Stephanie Perniciaro](https://www.linkedin.com/in/stephanie-perniciaro-72789548/) and [Shelby Golden](https://github.com/sgolde13)) at the Yale School of Public Health for their mentorship and expertise throughout the research process.

+We would also like to thank Dr. Bhramar Mukherjee, Jackson Higginbottom, and the rest of the 2025 BDSY team.